shiirotech/Internship/assignments/README.md

 When using Docker Compose, PostgreSQL runs in a Docker container, with its data stored in a persistent Docker volume called `taskdata`.

-The database schema and initial seed data are created automatically from `db/init.sql` when the database is initialized for the first time.
+The database schema is created automatically from `db/init.sql` when the database is initialized for the first time.

+Tasks are associated with a specific authenticated user through the `user_id` column.
+Each user's task operations are restricted to their own tasks.

 You can use **pgAdmin** or another PostgreSQL client to connect to and interact with the database.

 ![pgAdmin](/assignments/screenshots/pgAdmin.png)

+---

 ## API Endpoints